cffdrs/website_en/docs/code.md

 ## FWI2025 Documentation
 FWI2025 code is written for and tested using input data in the form of a table/array, commonly imported as comma-separated value (.csv) files.
 Outputs are then also of the same form.
 Users can configure the input and output file types to fit their individual data streams.

-See the [How to calculate hourly FWI](../tutorials/#how-to-calculate-hourly-fwi-the-new-fwi2025) tutorial for an example that applies the FWI2025 code on a publicly available dataset.

 ### Hourly Fire Weather Index
 The `hFWI()` function in the "NG_FWI" file is built to generate FWI System outputs one station at a time.
 The R and Python versions can also output multiple stations with a properly formatted input.
 The C version can only handle inputs of a single year for a given station.